O naší hudbě

 tři se zrodili z ničeho spousty těch druhých věří že se zrodili z něčeho z hlíny z vody z druhých co přišli před nimi my víme že zrodili se z prázdně z tenkých vlásků vláken pavučinek z příze přání mámivých snů ve všepohlcující nicotě kde tesklivá touha po řádu smyslu předznamenání zuří žhne kde spaluje potřeba dát nitru i venku význam co odlišuje od zvířat když každá liška sní my až na vlasy nehty kůži kosti chrupavky a krev a sliny a žluč my tady nic nemáme my až na vlasy nehty kůži kosti a chrupavky a tu krev a sliny a žluč my ničemu na významu nepřikládáme nádobou jsme pro zoufání prosby snažná slova půjčená uloupená odjinud modlitbami přicházejíce rozkmitali jsme vzduch přiměli ho v uchu stočit se v hadovitou doušku heymernéh hén neme hehia my víme my jež pamatujeme my víme co odliší od zvířat sní-li každé sele když nitro zprášené prahne po smyslu pídí se všecko sní z nicoty loví a rodí a plodí

-„the three dawned coming out of nothing many believed they had birthed from something the clay the water someone before we who know know better having been made by the thin threads the webs the macramé of the yarn of wishes we know better having been made by the intoxicating dreams in the all-consuming nothingness where the plaintive longing for the order sense for the omen rages where the need to give some meaning to both the inside and outside burns for what is the difference if every fox has dreams so apart from the hair the nails the skin the bones the cartilage and the blood and saliva and the bile we have nothing here and to nothing but the hair the nails the skin the bones and cartilage and the blood and saliva and the bile we give any meaning being a vessel for desperate pleading words of eagerness stolen from elsewhere and so with the prayers coming stirred we the air made it curl in the ear into a serpentine breathing heymernéh hén neme hehia we who know we remember we know what is the difference even if every piglet has dream when the dusty heart yearns for meaning ferreting for all things dream out of nothingness they hunt they give birth they beget“
+„out of nothing the three dawned many believed they’d birthed from something the clay the water someone before yet we knew we who know better we knew having been made from the thin threads the webs the yarn of yearning we knew having been made from intoxicating dreams in all-consuming nothingness where the longing for an order the omen rages where the need to give some meaning to both the inside and outside burns whatever is the difference if every fox is a dreamer thus apart from the hair the nails the skin the bones the cartilage the blood and saliva the bile we have no thing here and to no thing give we any meaning but the hair the nails the skin the bones the cartilage the blood and saliva and the bile being a vessel for desperate pleading words of eagerness stolen from elsewhere so with the prayers we stirred the air made it curl in the ear into a serpentine heymernéh hén neme hehia we who know we remember we know the difference even if every piglet is a dreamer for whenever the ferreting dusty heart yearns for meaning whenever all dreams and out of nothingness hunts and it gives birth and it begets“

 16. TOHDI NEBUŁO NEBA